rgoshen/jlox/README.md

 ## License

-This project is for educational purposes.
-Please refer to the "Crafting Interpreters" book for the original concepts and design patterns.
+This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE file for details.
+While the code is freely available, the concepts and design patterns are from Bob Nystrom's "Crafting Interpreters."

 ---